 It also has to be mentioned that many teams have tried to gain their spot in the list for this year, while some have lost their own.
 One of the most important one in this case is the famous Premier League team, Arsenal.
 The Gunners have been known as one of the richest teams in the league all through these years, but they have dropped back from 6th place in 2018 to 9th in 2019 and are now out of the top 10 list for the first time in many years.
 This is while Barcelona have overtaken Real Madrid to bec+ome the world’s richest football club, according to Deloitte’s Football Money League.

 In the following article we are taking a look at the top 10 richest clubs in the world.
 Time to know more:

-The Spanish football club was founded in 1899 by a group of Swiss, Spanish, English, and Catalan footballers led by Joan Gamper.
-The club has become a symbol of Catalan culture and Catalanism since.
+As the first on our list of the richest football clubs in the world in 2020, the Spanish football club was founded in 1899 by a group of Swiss, Spanish, English, and Catalan footballers led by Joan Gamper.
+Barcelona has become a symbol of Catalan culture and Catalanism since.
 It is the fourth-most valuable sports team in the world, worth $4.06 billion, and the world's richest football club in terms of revenue.